 There are three types of cash advances: cash advance loans, credit card cash advances, and employer cash advances.
 In contrast to the other two cash advances, employer cash advances don’t fully qualify as traditional loans.
 You may also hear the term “merchant cash advances,” but these are basically alternatives to small-business funding if you own a company.
 For our purposes, we’ll be focusing on cash advance loans and credit card advances.

-Generally speaking, cash advance loans are intended to provide you with assets to tackle sudden or urgent expenses immediately, before your next paycheck arrives.
+Generally speaking, cash advance loans are intended to provide you with money to tackle sudden or urgent expenses immediately, before your next paycheck arrives.
+When you’re in the midst of a financial emergency an online cash advance or other type of online loan can potentially help out.
+So it’s important to know the difference between all the online loans available to you.

-You may also hear these referred to as payday loans, cash payday loans, or payday cash advances.
+You may also hear cash advances referred to as payday loans, cash payday loans, or payday cash advances.
+Read on to learn more about the distinctions between these online loans.

 Cash Advance Loan VS. Credit Card Cash Advance

 To apply for a payday cash advance, or payday loans in general, you would simply need to write a check dated for the day your next paycheck will arrive, and then apply with an online or storefront lender.
 The amount you put down on the check is the amount you want to borrow, with the addition of the lender’s fees and interest.
-After that, you would get the money in cash or transferred to your account to spend it however you wish.
-Keep in mind that payday advances can come with extremely high interest and fees.
+After that, you would get the money in cash or transferred to your account to spend it however you wish, usually within one or two business days.
+Keep in mind that payday advances can come with extremely high interest rates and fees.
 And they can often lead borrowers into a cycle of debt that’s difficult to escape.

-The process of getting a credit card cash advance is similar to how you’d normally use a credit card and withdraw money from an ATM.
-You simply insert the card, choose the amount you want to withdraw, and claim your money.
+The process of getting a credit card cash advance is similar to how you’d normally use a credit card, except you will withdraw the money from an ATM.
+You simply insert the card, choose the amount for withdrawal, and claim your money.
 Some banks also allow you to perform a credit card advance from your online bank account or their banking apps.
 One of the main differences when it comes to a cash advance, whether it’s in person or through an app, is that unlike with a debit card, you’re not actually withdrawing any of your own money—you’re borrowing a sum that you’re expected to repay.
+And if you’re in a pinch, it may be better to use a credit card cash advance than to overdraw on your checking account and incur an overdraft fee(s)..
+Even having overdraft protection isn’t always sufficient if you’re consistently taking out too much money from your bank account.

-It’s important to note that cash advances don’t offer grace periods that debit cards usually have.
-The interest starts accumulating immediately, just like with many other loans.
+Another factor to consider is the interest rate, whether you’re taking out a loan or a credit card cash advance.
 On average, the APR (annual percentage rate) for your credit card will hover around 16%, whereas some cash advance loans bump that number up as high as 24% or more.
 However, this number isn’t alarming when you remember that cash advances are supposed to be returned fully with your next paycheck.
 Just remember to make your credit card payments on time!
 This is the best way to manage your credit cards, and to keep your credit score strong.
 Oftentimes, payments can be made in person, online, or through a designated banking app.
+A good rule of thumb is to only use your credit card if you’re sure you can pay off the purchase within 30 days.

 Think of it this way: for every $100 you borrow, you will typically need to pay about $5–15 extra to a lender.
-If you approach these loans carefully, taking a cash advance loan can be both time and cost-effective, letting you handle surprise expenses while maintaining your financial stability.
-But it’s important to make sure any loan you’re considering fits into your budget before filling out an application.
+So be sure to approach these loans carefully, as taking out a cash advance loan can be risky if you don’t find the right loan or lender.
+It’s important to make sure any loan you’re considering fits into your budget before filling out an application.
+A risky and expensive loan will only lead to more trouble than it’s worth.